Updated February 2026

 If you notice any of the 10 Warning Signs of Alzheimer’s in yourself or someone you know, don’t ignore them.
 Schedule an appointment with your doctor.

 With early detection, you can get the maximum benefit from available treatments.
-You can explore treatments that may provide some relief of symptoms and help you maintain a level of independence longer.
+You can explore treatments that may provide some relief from symptoms and help you maintain a level of independence longer.
 You may also increase your chances of participating in clinical drug trials that help advance research.